mklemme1/hosteurope-letsencrypt/README.md

 I have a WebPack hosting package at [HostEurope](https://www.hosteurope.de/).
-They allow uploading certificates like the ones from [Let's Encrypt](https://letsencrypt.org/), but there is no automation for the Let's Encrypt renuwal.
+They allow uploading certificates like the ones from [Let's Encrypt](https://letsencrypt.org/), but there is no automation for the Let's Encrypt renewal.
 I have now created a script that automates the process.
 It runs on my Linux computer at home and organizes the process.

 ## Solution